huggingface/blog/lewis-tunstall-interview.md

 And there's another side to this which is that a large part of the measuring progress in machine learning is through the use of benchmarks.
 These benchmarks are traditionally a set of datasets with some tasks but what's been maybe missing is that a lot of researchers speak to us and say, “Hey, I've got this cool idea for a benchmark, but I don't really want to implement all of the nitty-gritty infrastructure for the submissions, and the maintenance, and all those things.”

-And so we've been working with some really cool partners on hosting benchmarks on the hub directly.
+And so we've been working with some really cool partners on hosting benchmarks on the Hub directly.
 So that then people in the research community can use the tooling that we have and then simplify the evaluation of these models.

 ### Britney: That is super interesting and powerful.